Lamtammy1515/Lamtammy1515.github.io/_posts/2020-07-17-my_rails_project_experience.markdown

-Howver, one of the things I enjoyed most about Ruby on Rails is the generator commands they offer.
+However, one of the things I enjoyed most about Ruby on Rails is the generator commands they offer.
 It saved me so much time from having to manually create files/folders/migrations which I found extremely helpful.
 If I were to make a mistake in my migrations and of course, I always do, it can be undone with just a simple command in the terminal.

 rails generate migration table_name rails d migration table_name